jasondchambers/www-house/README.md

 Replace tag with the desired number.
 You can find these on [GitHub](https://github.com/jasondchambers/www-house/pkgs/container/www-house).

-The pipeline also publishes to DockerHub, as this is supported by GCP (Google Cloud Run).
+The pipeline also publishes to DockerHub.
 It is published at this [location](https://hub.docker.com/repository/docker/yzxbmlf/www-house/general).
 Run as follows:

     $ docker run -p 8080:80 yzxbmlf/www-house:<tag>